Gradient-Variation Regret Bounds for Unconstrained Online Learning: Conclusion

 \section{Conclusion}

 In this work, we investigate parameter-free gradient-variation online learning.
-We provide a black-box reduction that converts an optimistic regret bound into a gradient-variation bound.
-We then propose two fully-adaptive optimistic algorithms, thereby obtaining gradient-variation regret bounds in unconstrained settings, based on our reduction.
-Our algorithm applies to dynamic regret minimization and the SEA model, significantly outperforming existing results for the SEA model.
+We provided a simple black-box reduction that converts general optimistic regret bounds into gradient-variation bounds, and leverage this reduction to develop two fully-adaptive optimistic algorithms achieving gradient-variation regret bounds in unconstrained settings.
+As a direct application of our approach, we obtain novel gradient-variation guarantees for dynamic regret and for the SEA model, where our results significantly improve the state-of-the-art.

 We anticipate several promising directions for future work.
-It would be interesting to explore the empirical performance of the simple fully-adaptive algorithm from \pref{subsec:simple-optimistic}, since it is unclear how real the efficiency issue is in practice, particularly when using a more sophisticated solver than a naive binary search.
-We believe developing a more refined optimistic reduction to achieve an efficient fully-adaptive optimistic regret bound without the $G^4$ penalty artifact would also be valuable in general.
-Finally, we expect that our fully-adaptive gradient-variation guarantees will find natural applications in areas such as minimax games \mbox{and accelerated (universal) optimization.}
+We expect that our fully-adaptive gradient-variation guarantees will find natural applications in areas such as minimax games and accelerated (universal) optimization.
+We also believe developing a more refined optimistic reduction to achieve an efficient fully-adaptive optimistic regret bound without the $G^4$ penalty artifact would also be valuable in general.
+Finally, it would be interesting to explore more sophisticated solvers to compute the simple fully-adaptive algorithm from \pref{subsec:simple-optimistic}.

+\acks{ Peng Zhao and Yuheng Zhao were supported by NSFC (62361146852, 62576164), the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM118).
+Nicol\`{o} Cesa-Bianchi and Andrew Jacobsen acknowledge the financial support from the EU Horizon CL4-2022-HUMAN-02 research and innovation action under grant agreement 101120237, project ELIAS (European Lighthouse of AI for Sustainability).
+This research was also supported by the ``111 Center'' (No. B26023). }